- 6:30 p.m.

 - Advises the Town’s legislative/regulatory bodies, such as the Selectboard and Planning Commission

 Emerald ash borer (EAB) has been spotted in municipalities throughout Vermont and in towns neighboring Milton.
-This means it will be coming soon to Milton (if it's not already here).
-The Town of Milton's Planning Department and Conservation Commission are preparing for EAB's arrival and how to deal with it.
-If you think EAB is on your property, please get in touch with the Planning Department and we can get you connected to experts.
-If you notice EAB on town property, please inform us.
+Following EAB’s discovery in South Hero, Milton is now considered to be within an infestation area.
+The Town of Milton’s Planning Department and Conservation Commission are preparing for EAB’s arrival and how to deal with it.
+If you believe that you have identified an EAB, please email the town’s tree warden, Kris Dulmer.

-If you notice any downed trees or any other problems on Milton's trails, please fill out the form below and e-mail to Planning Director Victor Sinadinoski.
+If you notice any downed trees or any other problems on Milton’s trails, please complete a Trail Problem Report Form (PDF) and e-mail Cymone Haiju, Planning and Zoning Director.
 You can also drop off the form at the Milton Municipal Building or call the Planning Department at 802-893-1186.